gramuah/pose-errors/README.md

        4) Open Matlab and run the script poseEstimationAnalysisScript.m.

-   + **CASE II:** PASCAL 3D+ dataset and your own pose estimators
+   + **CASE II:** How to generate the reports for your own method using the PASCAL 3D+ dataset?

-       1) Create a subdirectory with the detector name within detections.
+       1) Create a subdirectory in the detections folder.
+Assign this directory the name of your pose estimator.

        2) Create a text file of detector for each object category.